Stayin' Alive: Critical reception

-Larry Flick from Billboard commented, "U.K. import enthusiasts are already aware of this jumpy rap interpretation of the Bee Gees disco classic.
+Larry Flick from Billboard magazine wrote, "U.K. import enthusiasts are already aware of this jumpy rap interpretation of the Bee Gees disco classic.
 Early radio reaction holds promise for a quick and successful ride up the Hot 100.
 There is not a whole lot of substance in TLK's rap [sic], but he certainly has a rousing, infectious style that makes the track spark.
 Singer Kelly Llorenna injects some bright diva flash during the bridge and chorus."
-James Masterton for Dotmusic stated that N-Trance "take the song into a whole new dimension".
+Writing for Dotmusic, James Masterton stated that N-Trance "take the song into a whole new dimension".
 He added, "This is no ordinary cover, this is a fantastic reinterpretation that only the bold would bet against being Number One next week."

 Ross Jones from The Guardian complimented the group's "knack for ingenious disco updates".
-A reviewer from Music Week rated the song three out of five, saying that rapper da Force "takes the mic for this radical reworking of the Bee Gees classic which isn't Euro enough to grab the same audience as their recent international hit Set You Free".
-James Hamilton from the magazine's RM Dance Update described it as a "jiggly rolling 0-106.4bpm chugger".
+A reviewer from Music Week gave the song three out of five, saying that rapper da Force "takes the mic for this radical reworking of the Bee Gees classic which isn't Euro enough to grab the same audience as their recent international hit 'Set You Free'".
+James Hamilton from the Record Mirror Dance Update described the N-Trance cover as a "jiggly rolling 0–106.4bpm chugger" in his weekly dance column.